ndw/ML-packaging-script/README.md

 ```

 If you want to see what the package will change, you can run
 `pkg_diff` before doing the install.
-If you want to do that, you might
+It's easier to see the differences in
+the UI, though, so if you aren't sure what the package does, it's probably
-be better off using the UI.
+better to do the install half in the UI.

 Anyway, here are the commands you get: